baorlys/BaoLy-YPP3/Database design/8WeekSQLChallenge/Markdown/Case Study #2 - Pizza Runner.md

 # **D. Pricing and Ratings**

-1. If a Meat Lovers pizza costs $12 and Vegetarian costs $10 and there were no charges for changes - how much money has Pizza Runner made so far if there are no delivery fees?
+**1 - If a Meat Lovers pizza costs $12 and Vegetarian costs $10 and there were no charges for changes - how much money has Pizza Runner made so far if there are no delivery fees?**

 ```sql
 SELECT